harini-nyros/Simple-HTML-Calender-/README.md

-This Repository gives gives a simple Calender
+This Repository gives  a simple Calender